Video Poker Strategy Cards Part 2 – How To Read Them, How To Use Them

 KISS ( Keep It’s Strategy Simple)

-Yes, this means you can use strategy cards when you play to lower the house edge and improve your odds of winning.
+Yes, you can use strategy cards to lower the house edge and improve your odds of winning.
 The easiest way is to use the most uncomplicated strategy card I know.
 Here’s a Strategy Card that will Remove the Confusion of Strategy Cards for the recreational video poker player:

 The Recreational Strategy Card